mesosphere-backup/hdfs-deprecated/README.md

 Using HDFS
 --------------------------
 See some of the many HDFS tutorials out there for more details and explore the web UI at <br>`http://<ActiveNameNode>:50070`.</br>
-Note that you can access commands through `hdfs://<mesos.hdfs.framework.name>/` (default: `hdfs://hdfs/`).
+Note that if you are using mesos-dns you can use dns to resolve running tasks.
+So for you should be able to access commands through `hdfs://<tasks.framework-name.mesos>/` (default: `hdfs://namenode1.hdfs.mesos/`).
 Also here is a quick sanity check:

-1. `hadoop fs -ls hdfs://hdfs/` should show nothing for starters
+1. `hadoop fs -ls hdfs://namenode1.hdfs.mesos:50071/` should show nothing for starters
-2. `hadoop fs -put /path/to/src_file hdfs://hdfs/`
+2. `hadoop fs -put /path/to/src_file hdfs://namenode1.hdfs.mesos:50071/`
-3. `hadoop fs -ls hdfs://hdfs/` should now list src_file
+3. `hadoop fs -ls hdfs://namenode1.hdfs.mesos:50071/` should now list src_file

 Resource Reservation Instructions (Optional)
 --------------------------